-Product Code Skip allows you to quickly add any SKUs you don't want sent to a fulfillment service.
-Any SKUs added will remain in the order in Order Desk, but won't be sent to the fulfillment service.
+Product code skip lets you tell Order Desk which SKUs you don't want sent to a fulfillment service.
 This is a quick alternative to splitting orders.

-This guide will go over each of these features with instructions for how to set them up in your Order Desk store.
+This guide covers each of these features with instructions for how to set them up in your Order Desk store.

 Product Code Match

-The Product Code Match feature can be found in the settings for several of our fulfillment, shipping and print on demand integrations.
+Product code match can be found in the settings for several fulfillment, shipping and print on demand integrations:

 Print on Demand Product Code Match

 In print on demand integrations, the product code match feature allows you to set up and send a product to more than one printer.
 Every printer has their own product code for an item, so in order to send the same product to more than one printer, you will need to match the print_sku from one printer to the print_sku another printer uses for the same item.